williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 - In one branch, friend sees spin up
 - In another branch, friend sees spin down

 Wigner, outside the lab, is also in a superposition across both branches.
 When Wigner opens the lab, Wigner's universe branches further.
-All perspectives are equally real—they're just different branches.
+All perspectives are equally real they're just different branches.

 **This means there's a version of you reading this in a universe where the friend saw spin up, and another version in a universe where they saw spin down.** Both are equally real.
 Both are equally you.